Trentiumz/Trentiumz/README.md

 ### Hi there 👋

-I'm Trentium, a recreational coder.
+I'm Trentium, a coder.

 Currently, I'm working on random projects, just short games, programs or websites to satisfy my boredom or working on my school website.
+I'm most interested in machine learning and web development, though I'm always down to try something new!

-See you around!
+See you around ✨

 <!--
 **Trentiumz/Trentiumz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.